Who Was Madam C.J. Walker?

 As profits continued to grow, in 1908 Walker opened a factory and a beauty school in Pittsburgh, and by 1910, when Walker transferred her business operations to Indianapolis, the Madam C.J.
 Walker Manufacturing Company had become wildly successful, with profits that were the modern-day equivalent of several million dollars.

 In Indianapolis, the company not only manufactured cosmetics but also trained sales beauticians.
-These "Walker Agents" became well known throughout the black communities of the United States.
+These "Walker Agents" became well known throughout the Black communities of the United States.
 In turn, they promoted Walker's philosophy of "cleanliness and loveliness" as a means of advancing the status of African Americans.

-An innovator, Walker organized clubs and conventions for her representatives, which recognized not only successful sales, but also philanthropic and educational efforts among African Americans.
+A relentless innovator, Walker organized clubs and conventions for her representatives, which recognized not only successful sales, but also philanthropic and educational efforts among African Americans.

 In 1913, Walker and Charles divorced, and she traveled throughout Latin America and the Caribbean promoting her business and recruiting others to teach her hair care methods.
-While her mother traveled, A'Lelia Walker helped facilitate the purchase of property in Harlem, New York, recognizing that the area would be an important base for future business operations.
+While her mother traveled, A'Lelia helped facilitate the purchase of property in Harlem, New York, recognizing that the area would be an important base for future business operations.